 Should You Buy the Cannondale Quick Neo SL 2?

 This bike is one of the most expensive and lowest scoring in our test.
-However, we still felt it could be a good choice for the right consumer.
-It's sporty, stealthy, and lightweight, and we feel it is a good option for folks looking to add a little boost to their commute or workout.
+However, we still feel it could be a good choice for the right consumer.
+It's sporty, stealthy, and lightweight, and we feel it is a good option for folks looking to add a little boost to their commute or workout, or who need to carry their bike up or down stairs regularly.

 What Other E-Bikes Should You Consider?

 If lightweight is what you're after, the Cannondale will deliver, but you'll pay a hefty price tag.
-Other lightweight e-bikes we tested are the Aventon Pace 350 Step-Through and the Rad Power RadMission — both with lightweight price tags, too.
+Other lighter-weight e-bikes we tested are the Aventon Soltera and the Rad Power RadMission — both with lightweight price tags, too.
 If you're looking for a little more adventure, the Aventon Aventure Step-Through is equipped with fat tires and ready to leave the pavement.
-For an all-around winner, check out our favorite model, the Aventon Level Step-Thru, offering a smooth ride and great performance across the board.
+For an all-around winner, check out our favorite model, the Ride1Up 700-Series, offering a smooth ride and great performance across the board.

 — Jeremy Benson